How does this medication work? What will it do for me?

-It is used to treat Type 1 Gaucher disease in adults and Type 1 and Type 3 Gaucher disease in children.
+It is used to treat adults with Type 1 Gaucher disease and children with Type 1 and Type 3 Gaucher disease.
 Gaucher disease is a rare genetic condition where the protein responsible for breaking down certain waste products in the cells is not present or as active as it needs to be.

 Taliglucerase alfa works by replacing this enzyme, so the body can recycle the wastes normally.